 As with just about every baked product in this part of the world, you find different varieties in Vienna.
-At Christmas, you often see Stollen with, for example, marzipan, poppy seeds or nuts, though it’s the dried fruit variety that is the classic version.
+At Christmas, you often see, for example, marzipan, poppy seed or nut versions, though the kind with dried fruit remains the classic.

-At first glance, it seems an easy word to say in Austrian-flavoured German – “stoll” to rhyme with “doll” (British English) and an “en” like in “burden” (ditto).
+At first glance, Stollen seems an easy word to say in Austrian-flavoured German – “stoll” to rhyme with “doll” (British English) and an “en” like in “burden” (ditto).

 The “st” has a “shh” at the start though – “shhtollen”.